-Let’s say summer break is over and it’s the first day of school.
-Your child wakes up with stomachache…
+Let’s say the summer break is over and it’s the first day of school.
+Your child wakes up with a stomachache…

 - First of all, take note of the feeling that’s arising.
 Ask your child to describe what they are feeling?
 Listen to the answer.
 Let’s say the response is: “I’m nervous about going to school.”

 - Find the origin of the feeling.
 Ask your child why they are scared.
 Let’s assume your child says: “I’m scared because I don’t know the teacher, and maybe my friends won’t be in my class.”